wickworks/witchdice/README.md

 - allow apostrophes in names

 ###### TECHNICAL ######
-- fonts aren't working on older firefox
+- bug: can't click on damage tags to remove them

 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters